Nutritional Environment Measures Survey

 Margaret Clawson is the Project Coordinator for NEMS.
 She received her Master’s degree in Public Health from the University of North Carolina at Chapel Hill with a concentration in Health Behavior and Health Education.

 Before attending graduate school, Margaret was a Peace Corps volunteer in Guinea, West Africa.
-Margaret works part-time and telecommutes from Flowery Branch, Georgia.
+Margaret works part-time and telecommutes from Asheville, North Carolina.
 In her spare time, she is out in nature with her family.

 RESEARCH PROJECT MANAGER

-Sarah Green is a Research Project Manager with the Center for Health Behavior Research and is involved with the Community Engagement and Research Core (CEAR Core) of the Penn CTSA.
+Sarah was the Research Project Manager with the Center for Health Behavior Research and was involved with the Community Engagement and Research Core (CEAR Core) of the Penn CTSA from 2010-2019.
 She oversaw the Perceived Food Environment Study (NEMS-P).

 She earned a Master’s degree in Public Health from Emory University, with a concentration in Behavioral Science and Health Education.
 Her broader research interests include obesity prevention, health promotion, community health, and translation and dissemination of research.
 Outside of work, Green enjoys cooking and spending time with family.